1. Writing ERC-20 Smart Contract

 }

-implements actual behavior of transfer
+`_transfer` implements actual behavior of `transfer` method of ERC-20.

 function _transfer(address sender, address recipient, uint256 amount) internal {